traceyenspiral/agreements/agreements/services/people.md

 ### Becoming a Member
 Any existing Member can nominate a Contributor for Membership which is approved by a consensus decision of the existing Members.

 There is no formal Criteria for someone to become a Member.
-It really just comes down to the judgement of the other Membes.
+It really just comes down to the judgement of the other Members.
 Some of the questions people consider are:

 * Have we worked with them long enough to really know them?
-* Are the committed to Enspiral Services?
+* Are they committed to Enspiral Services?
 * Do they reliably produce good quality work?
 * Are they aligned with the [Enspiral Values](https://github.com/enspiral/agreements/blob/services-ownership/agreements/vision.md#where-we-are-starting-from---our-core-values)?

 ### Responsibilities
-Members' primary responsibilities are to
+Members' primary responsibilities are to:

 * nurture and protect the culture, values and mission of the company.
 * actively work to grow and/or improve Enspiral Services.